stephengold/jme3-utilities/README.md

 ## Acknowledgments

-Like most projects, the jme3-utilities project builds on the work of many who have gone before.
+Like most projects, the Jme3-utilities Project builds on the work of many who have gone before.

 I therefore acknowledge the following software developers: